The Hiker’s Maxim: “Take nothing but pictures, leave nothing but footprints, kill nothing but time (J.K.).”

 A little bit later, we passed by a small dam and continued until a guy from a transient house came out waving and talking in a verbally undecipherable Arabic.
 Nonetheless, we all knew he wants us to stop so we did.
 Immediately, there were two soldiers, all covered with camouflaged uniform, approached us.
 The only clear words that came out from their mouths were “military facility”.

 Sai, the driver, immediately got off the car to explain.
-He tried to convince the men in uniform that we got lost and we were to see the Edge of the World, but all just seemed futile.
+He tried to convince them that we got lost and we were to see the Edge of the World, but all just seemed futile.
 Subsequently, we were requested to surrender our iqamas.
 After a few minutes of probing, we got them back; simultaneously we were commanded to leave the premises right then and there.

 We headed back to the gate as commanded and by the time we got there, a sentry came out from the tent office.
 We thought that was a good sign until he kept on shouting these words: “Etlaa barra!
 Yalla!”
 That means he wanted us to go away so Sai attempted to sell what we came there for but to no avail.

-That is the part where we badly needed help.
-We tried stopping passersby, who are quite rare, to give us a hand.
+That was the part where we badly needed help.
+We tried stopping passersby to give us a hand.
 I lost hope at one point; nevertheless, I chose to be optimistic about the situation.
 In the meantime, I looked around at the sparse trees, the sun shining through the whistling thorns, the mounds of a lithic desert in all directions, and the sepia tweiqs in the distance.
 Reveling in the beauty of these sights made me smile.
 On the other side of the coin, I had to accept that the plans (e.g., to pose on top of Edge of the World’s highest escarpment) for the day were already derailed.

 The next scene in which I found myself in was a car pulled over near us and there came our savior whose face will forever be etched in my memory.
 The rest is history.
 Thank God, stories about a Good Samaritan are true.